provenance-io/docs/p8e/archive/building-new-contracts.md

 class <ContractClass>(@Fact(name = <Name>) name: <Protobuf>): P8eContract()
 ```

 Participants involved in transactions are identified by providing a list of PartyType to the Participants annotation.
-PartyType values are predefined in Provenance and include owners, originators, custodians, servicers, etc. All participants must be included in the Participants annotation in order to participate in the transaction.
+PartyType values are predefined in Provenance Blockchain and include owners, originators, custodians, servicers, etc. All participants must be included in the Participants annotation in order to participate in the transaction.
 The participants included all need to agree on the contract before it will be saved to the blockchain.

 ```kotlin
 @Participants(roles = [<PartyType>, <PartyType>])
 ```

 Contracts can be comprised of many functions.
 The participant responsible for submitting the results to the blockchain is required for each function and is identified using the Function annotation.
-The responsible participant compiles the hashed execution results from all participants and sends the information to Provenance where the nodes endorse and memorialize the transaction to the blockchain.
+The responsible participant compiles the hashed execution results from all participants and sends the information to Provenance Blockchain where the nodes endorse and memorialize the transaction to the blockchain.
 This functionality is provided by the SDK.
 All functions with the Function annotation must be executed before the output will be memorialized to the blockchain.

 ```kotlin
 @Function(invokedBy = <PartyTypeInitiatingTransaction>)